 Providing for human health and safety within our related industries and among producers, processors, distributors, and consumers, using the best science and extension programs available, is an expectation.
-The science behind advancing human health and safety, including healthy lifestyles, has both personal consequences as well as importance to insuring a safe, stable society and protecting the economy from unnecessary losses.
+The science behind advancing human safety has both personal consequences as well as importance to insuring a safe society and protecting the economy from unnecessary losses.
 OARDC and OSU Extension addresses direct needs of their constituency groups by regularly interacting with them and understanding their needs.
-These programs directly support OARDC's broader goals of production efficiency, economic viability, environmental stewardship, and social acceptability by better protecting the workforce who produces, and the consumers who buy, the technologies and products from the agriculture and natural resource sectors.
+Human safety programs directly support OARDC's broader goals of production efficiency, economic viability, environmental stewardship, and social acceptability by better protecting the workforce who produces, and the consumers who buy, the technologies and products from the agriculture and natural resource sectors.
 Without a growing body of knowledge to help protect society, opportunities will be missed for social and economic security, and society will not be well served.
 OARDC and OSU Extension are well positioned to continue to effect positive change in this planned program.
 Effective research requires a mixture of laboratory, in-home, and on-farm research to maximize knowledge.
 Emerging threats now demand planning of more advanced facilities such as a biosecurity lab, particularly needed as the threats prevail from terrorists.
 To meet growing demand of better human safety, scientists continue to make advances in techniques and processes that advance safety from both accidents and from exposure.
-Due to the complexity of the problem, research and extension programs are integrated in multiple academic departments across multiple colleges at Ohio State University.
+Due to the complexity of the problem, research and extension programs are integrated in multiple academic departments within our home college.
+OARDC and OSU